shogundevel/shark/README.md

 # Shark Programming Language

 Welcome to the Shark programming language!
-Shark is a language designed to provide the speed and size of Lua, while also offering the familiar syntax of Python.

-The ability to run in the browser is a plus, made possible by shark's self-hosted compiler.
+Shark is a language designed to provide the speed and size of Lua, while also offering the familiar syntax of Python and the ability to run in the browser.

-Overall, Shark is a very versatile language that can be used to build web/desktop/mobile applications, multi-platform games (Write once, run anywhere!), servers, command line tools and more.
+Overall, Shark is a very versatile language that can be used to build web/desktop/mobile applications and games with a single codebase, command line tools and anything you can imagine using pre existing libraries and systems available to python, lua, javascript, java and native code.
+This includes embedding the tiny shark VM in any java or native project with ease.

 ## Features

-* **Fast and lightweight** virtual machine written in C
+* **Fast and lightweight** native virtual machine written in C
 * Small package size (50 KB) with minimal dependencies
-* Can be used in **the browser** and compiled to portable JavaScript/ActionScript/ECMAScript code
+* Can be used in **the browser** and compiled to portable ECMAScript code
 * Includes a tiny and portable 2D game framework for small scale game development
 * Backwards compatible with Python and Lua libraries and environments by means of targeting them as compilation output
-* Official And Builtin Java Virtual Machine implementation
+* Official Java Virtual Machine implementation of both the VM and 2D game framework

 ## Simple Example